exoplatform/exo-documentation/docs/Configuration.rst

           some attacks related to very long password.

 .. note:: If you need to define more rules for password complexity, you can update the regexp according to your rules.
 Remember
-          to update the error message according to your modifications.
+          to update the error message accordingly to help the user enter a valid password.

 .. _OutgoingMailService: